hunterh37/Introduction-to-VisionOS-and-Spatial-Computing/README.md

 ## **Design / UX**

-The VisionOS user experience is basically an intuitive blend of iPadOS and VR.
-Most default system UI controls and APIs are available on VisionOS, along with many new features.
+The visionOS user experience is basically an intuitive blend of iPadOS and VR.
+Most default system UI controls and APIs are available on visionOS, along with many new features.
 Apple has created an all new immersive way to interact and see UI in software applications.

-- VisionOS is missing several standard APIs found in iOS & iPad, but most apps are intended to work by default.
+- visionOS is missing several standard APIs found in iOS & iPad, but most apps are intended to work by default.
 Apps will be presented on a 2d screen (Volume).
-- System color shade slightly vary across platforms (iOS, VisionOS, WatchOS).
+- System color shade slightly vary across platforms (iOS, visionOS, WatchOS).
 - Make use of system colors on labels for improved readability.
 (UIColor.label, UIColor.secondaryLabel)
 - .borderStyle = .roundedRect for recessed background
 - Use Materials in UI.
 Materials adjust to blend into surroundings, materials adjust contrast and color balance based on light conditions and colors behind them
-- There is no distinction between dark / light mode on VisionOS.
+- There is no distinction between dark / light mode on visionOS.
 All builtin controls use materials by default, they adjust to surroundings

 ## **Eye Tracking / Hover**
-- VisionOS has eye tracking; (we do not receive exact eye position)
+- visionOS has eye tracking; (we do not receive exact eye position)
 - It is important UX to indicate when user is looking at specific UI elements
-- Builtin VisionOS UI controls will have hover indicators
+- Builtin visionOS UI controls will have hover indicators
 - New UIView property: UIHoverStyle: can be highlight or lift; or set to nil
     - self.hoverStyle = ….